-Online business is experiencing rapid growth, there are millions of Google searches for online services, eCommerce and basically almost anything, making it a very competitive marketplace.
+Online business is experiencing rapid growth – there are billions of Google searches daily for online services, e-commerce and basically almost everything else, making it a very competitive marketplace.

-This has led to many entrepreneurs setting up new wwebsites and for that they need to register a company, open a company bank account, and sometimes they also need additional services such as payments, cards, using nominee Director or Shareholder for the company, virtual offices etc.
+This has led to many entrepreneurs setting up new websites and for that they need to register a company, open a company bank account, and sometimes they also need additional services such as payment processors, debit cards, using nominee directors or shareholders for the company, virtual offices etc.

-Documents Needed to Open a Business Bank Account at 2019/2020
+Documents needed to open a Business Bank Account in 2021

 Personal Identification – You will need the personal details of those involved in the business.
-Generally this includes owners, shareholders, partners, authorized signers, beneficial owners and directors.
-Each of these people will need to supply proof of identity, usually in the form of a passport with notary or apostille.
+Generally, this includes owners, shareholders, partners, authorized signers, beneficial owners and directors.
+Each of these people will need to supply proof of identity, usually in the form of a passport with notarised or apostille.

 Letter of Referral – If you are the owner of an existing business then bring a letter of referral or bank statement from the financial institution where you have an existing business bank account.
 You should have held the exiting account for at least the last 3 months.